 Why use cedar (hardwood) for garden beds?

-I recommend using cedar for garden beds simply because it is an incredibly durable hard wood that holds up well in the elements.
-It tends to be bug and rot resistant, but almost any wood that sits on the ground will eventually break down over time.
-However, if you live in a place that cedar is not readily available, such as my town, you can use another quality hard wood option.
+I recommend using cedar lumber for garden beds simply because it is an incredibly durable hard wood that holds up well in the elements.
+Cedar wood tends to be bug and rot resistant even as an untreated wood, but almost any wood that sits on the ground will eventually break down over time.
+However, if you live in a place that cedar is not readily available, such as my town, you can use another quality hard wood option, or even choose pressure-treated lumber made for outdoor use.
+No judgement here.

 As a resident of eastern North Carolina, western red cedar (the usual choice for outdoor use) is not a locally grown product.
-Instead, cypress can easily be found and is a fantastic hard wood choice for gardening.
-To find out what may be available in your area as a substitute for cedar, call your local lumber company and ask them.
+Instead, cypress is another type of wood that can easily be found and is a fantastic hard wood choice for gardening.
+To find out what may be available in your area as a substitute for cedar, call your local lumber yard and ask them.
 They should be able to point you in the right direction.

 Can treated lumber be used for raised garden beds?